hsk81/yeoman-generator-dizmo/README.md

 In addition to the default entries of [npm] the `package.json` file contains a `dizmo` section:

     "dizmo": {
+        "build": {
+            "lint": true,
+            "minify": {
+                "markups": true,
+                "scripts": true,
+                "styles": true
+            }
+        },
-        "install-to": "", "settings": {
+        "settings": {
             "bundle-name": "My Project",
             "bundle-identifier": "com.example.my_project",
             "height": 240,
             "width": 480
+        },
+        "install-to": ""
     }
-    }

 And here is a list of available options:

+* `build/lint`: switches [ESLint][eslint] based linting on or off -- edit the `.eslintrc.json` configuration file to have a detailed control over the linting process; see also [gulp-eslint] for additional information.

+* `build/minify`: switches the minification of the markup (i.e. `*.html`), scripts (i.e. `*.js`) and styles (i.e. `*.css`) on or off -- but each minification process can also be switched on and off separately.
+Further, they also can be tweaked in detail by providing a corresponding configuration object; see [gulp-htmlmin], [gulp-uglify] and [gulp-sass] for more information.

-* `install-to`: Your dizmoViewer caches locally installed dizmos in a location that looks on Unix likes system similar like this:
+* `install-to`: Your dizmoViewer caches locally installed dizmos in a location path that looks on a Unix like system similar to:
 ```
 /home/user/.local/share/dizmo/dizmo/user/InstalledDizmos/
 ```